imohitmayank/a_lazy_data_science_guide/natural_language_processing/BERT.md

 Differences in pre-training model architectures.
 BERT uses a bidirectional Transformer.
 OpenAI GPT uses a left-to-right Transformer.
 ELMo uses the concatenation of independently trained left-to-right and right-toleft LSTMs to generate features for downstream tasks.
 Among the three, only BERT representations are jointly conditioned on both left and right context in all layers.
 In addition to the architecture differences, BERT and OpenAI GPT are fine-tuning approaches, while ELMo is a feature-based approach.. {cite}`devlin2019bert`
 ```

 - The most fascinating feature of BERT is that it is super easy to use it for a large number of NLP tasks.
 The idea is to take the pretrained BERT model and later fine tune it for the specific task.
-The pre-trained model is trained on a large corpus in a unsupervised manner, hence the model learns the generic representations of the tokens for large corpus of text.
-This makes it easy to later fine tune it for any other LP task, as the model comes pretrained with large context about the language, grammar and semantic representations.
+The pre-trained model is trained on a large corpus in a unsupervised manner, hence the model learns the generic representations of the tokens from large corpus of text.
+This makes it easy to later fine tune it for any other NLP task, as the model comes pretrained with large context about the language, grammar and semantic representations.

 ```{figure} /imgs/nlp_bert_applications.png
 ---